 - Sugar: It is a proven fact that sugar increases insulin levels, which can lead to high blood pressure, high cholesterol, heart disease, diabetes, weight gain, premature aging, and many more negative side effects.
 Most sodas include over 100 percent of the RDA of sugar.

 - Aspartame: This chemical is used as a sugar substitute in diet soda.
-There are over 92 different health side effects associated with aspartame consumption including brain tumors, birth defects, diabetes, emotional disorders, and epilepsy/seizures.
+There are over 92 different health side effects associated with aspartame consumption including brain tumors, congenital disabilities, diabetes, emotional disorders, and epilepsy/seizures.

-- Caffeine: Caffeinated drinks cause jitters, insomnia, high blood pressure, irregular heartbeat, elevated blood cholesterol levels, vitamin and mineral depletion, breast lumps, birth defects, and perhaps some forms of cancer.
+- Caffeine: Caffeinated drinks cause jitters, insomnia, high blood pressure, irregular heartbeat, elevated blood cholesterol levels, vitamin and mineral depletion, breast lumps, congenital disabilities, and perhaps some forms of cancer.

 - Tap Water: I recommend that everyone avoid drinking tap water because it can carry any number of chemicals including chlorine, trihalomethanes, lead, cadmium, and various organic pollutants.
 Tap water is the main ingredient in bottled soft drinks.